Chapter 26. Connecting to Telegram

 - In the Description field, optionally enter any information that is helpful to know about this connection.

-- In the upper right, click Create to see the updated list of available connections, including the connection that you just created.
+- Click Save to see the updated list of available connections, including the connection that you just created.
 If you entered the example name, you would see that Telegram for Product Mentions appears as a connection that you can choose to add to an integration.
 You can add this connection to any number of integrations.

 A Telegram connection that starts an integration triggers execution of the integration each time that the connection receives a message from a Telegram chat bot that you specify.